 We will do our best to indicate if there is anything that would strengthen future applications; due to the highly competitive nature of the Community Arts program, there may be a variety of reasons why an application is declined.
 We are simply not able to fund every project.

-The Zellerbach Family Foundation welcomes community arts applicants and grantees to join us for quarterly informational workshops to discuss and ask questions about the application process.
+The Zellerbach Family Foundation welcomes Community Arts applicants and grantees to join us for quarterly informational workshops to discuss and ask questions about the application process.
 The workshops are held prior to each open submission window for the Community Arts Program.
-Please see the box on the right hand side of this page for workshop dates and times.
 You must RSVP to the workshop you plan to attend.